talosati/refundrebel-dev-challenge/README.md

 - CORS for cross-origin requests
 - Morgan for HTTP request logging
 - dotenv for environment variables

+### DB-Vendo Custom Client

+The `db-vendo-custom` directory contains a custom JavaScript client for interacting with Deutsche Bahn's public transport APIs.
+This client is running in a separate Docker container and our backend service communicates with it through axios to fetch journey information and other public transport data.

 ### Development Tools
 - Docker & Docker Compose